Classical simulation and quantum resource theory of non-Gaussian optics: Introduction

-In this work, we introduce two classical algorithms for the simulation of CV systems which are inherently connected with two monotones for the resource theory of non-Gaussianity.
+In this work, we introduce two classical algorithms for the simulation of CV systems, which are inherently connected with two measures for the resource theory of non-Gaussianity.
 The idea behind the simulators is to decompose non-Gaussian states into a superposition of Gaussian states and use an efficient Gaussian subroutine.
-For the subroutine we develop a technique to compute the relative phase of these Gaussian states using an extension of the covariance matrix formalism.
-The first algorithm is exact and scales with the number of Gaussian states in the superposition --the Gaussian rank-- quadratically.
+For the subroutine, we develop a technique to compute the relative phase of these Gaussian states using an extension of the covariance matrix formalism.
+The first algorithm is exact and scales with the number of Gaussian states in the superposition---the Gaussian rank---quadratically.
 We improve this algorithm by approximating the input state by sparsifying the decomposition, yielding the second algorithm.
-For the latter, we also develop a method for the fast estimation of the norm of the non-Gaussian state, bringing the scaling down to linear in the $l_1$ norm of the coefficients in the superposition, or equivalently the Gaussian extent.
-Hence, in both algorithms, the simulation cost increases with the amount of non-Gaussianity in the input state, measured by the two monotones of non-Gaussianity we introduce.
+For the latter, we also develop a method for the fast estimation of the norm of the non-Gaussian state, bringing the scaling down to linear in the $l_1$ norm of the coefficients in the superposition, or equivalently, the Gaussian extent.
+Hence, in both algorithms, the simulation cost increases with the amount of non-Gaussianity in the input state, measured by the two measures of non-Gaussianity we introduce.

-Our simulation algorithms are particularly suitable for quantum optical set-ups, where non-Gaussian states are generated and then transformed via Gaussian operations.
-This fact gives the Gaussian rank and the Gaussian extent an immediate operational interpretation.
+Our simulation algorithms are particularly suitable for quantum optical setups, where non-Gaussian states are generated and then transformed via Gaussian operations.
 Although we consider primarily the scenario of input non-Gaussian states followed by Gaussian operations and measurements, the simulators also allow for the simulation of other non-Gaussian circuits through gadgetisation.

-The idea of the simulator through decomposing non-Gaussian states into superpositions of Gaussian states is based on analogoues ideas that were used for the simulation of magic states in qubit systems~\cite{bravyi2019simulation}, fermionic~\cite{dias2023classical} and passive linear optics~\cite{Marshall2023simulation}.
+The idea of the simulator, through decomposing non-Gaussian states into superpositions of Gaussian states, is based on analogous ideas that were used for the simulation of magic states in qubit systems~\cite{bravyi2019simulation}, fermionic~\cite{dias2023classical}, and passive linear optics~\cite{Marshall2023simulation}.